oWretch/java-migration-copilot-samples/asset-manager/WORKSHOP.md

 Now, you migrate the **Worker Service** to use Azure Blob Storage and Azure Service Bus as well, by using custom prompt created from existing commits that migrated the **Web Application**.

-1. In the **Formulas** section, select **Create formula from source control**.
+1. Hover the mouse over the **Formulas** section.
+Select **Create formula from source control**.
 This icon looks like two circles with arrows pointing to the other circle.
 Type **migrate web** to search for the commits that migrated the **Web Application**, and you should see two commits listed:
    * migrate web rabbitmq to azure service bus
    * migrate web s3 to azure blob storage
-1. Select these two commits to create a custom prompt, with all defaults populated including the name and description.
+1. Select these two commits to create a custom formula, with all defaults populated including the name and description.
-1. Select and run the custom prompt you just created, and follow the same steps as the predefined prompt to review and apply the changes.
+1. Select and run the custom formula you just created, and follow the same steps as the predefined formula to review and apply the changes.

 Once you complete this step, suggest opening **Source Control** view to revisit the changes, and stage changes if you are satisfied with them.